Company Voluntary Arrangement (CVA)

 ▪️ Creditors who would have been entitled but did not get notice of the CVA proposal

 These terms will usually be drafted in to prevent the creditor from taking over any debt that falls within the remit of the CVA.

 Can a creditor manage a CVA?

-A creditor who was entitled to be notified of the CVA proposal, and feels to have been unfairly treated by the CVA, can apply to court fir an order revoking the CVA.
+A creditor who was entitled to be notified of the CVA proposal, and feels to have been unfairly treated by the CVA, can apply to court for an order revoking the CVA.

-A CVA can also be challenged on the idea that there was a material irregularity in the conduct of the procedure that was put on the table in the CVA proposal.
+A Company Voluntary Arrangement can also be challenged on the idea that there was a material irregularity in the conduct of the procedure that was put on the table in the CVA proposal.

 ▪️ The CVA is not public information: advertisement in the London Gazette is not required